 Speaking about the rise of ‘EduSocial,’ Laurel explains: “There are artificial intelligence resources that are studying what we do on social media every single day, and learning what it means to be human.
 So, if we have any role in providing advice or interest to humanity then we should be looking at social media, and the future of social media, for how that’s going to play out.”

 Recent reports from global firms show that social media has increasingly become an important resource for investors.
-The Ascent found that many young people get their investment information from social media with 91% of Gen Z investors said they get their investing information through social media and 75% of millennials said they get investing knowledge through social media.
+The Ascent found that many young people get their investment information from social media with 91% of Gen Z investors saying they get their investing information through social media and 75% of millennials said they get investing knowledge through social media.

 This is a not-for-profit conference held by MarketLit